mysterious-coding/base_entranced/README.md

 1 = (default) `iLikeToDoorSpam` and `iLikeToMineSpam` automatically get set to 1 for Korriban (where spam is essential), and automatically get set to 0 for all other maps

 #### `g_siegeGhosting`
+0 = enable idiotic siege ghosting mechanic where the informational advantage is held by the team with more dead people (???)

-0 = disable ghosting; when you are dead you can click to cycle through following your teammates as if you were a spec, similar to literally any other video game. if nobody on the team is alive then you view some useless spot on the map. has some visual issues unless you use a compatible client mod that fixes them
+1 = disable ghosting; when you are dead you can click to cycle through following your teammates as if you were a spec, similar to literally any other video game. has some visual issues unless you use a compatible client mod that fixes them

-1 = (default) enable idiotic siege ghosting mechanic where the informational advantage is held by the team with more dead people (???)
+2 = (default) same as 1, but if nobody on the team is alive then you view some useless spot on the map.

 #### Toptimes records and speedruns
 The server database tracks per-objective and per-map statistics on fastest offense times, and longest defense times.
 For more information see https://forums.jasiege.com/phpBB3/viewtopic.php?f=23&t=215